Dissertation of the Year Award for 2017—nomination deadline, July 15, 2017

 - The table of contents of the dissertation

-- One dissertation chapter considered to be representative of
+- One dissertation chapter considered to be representative of the manuscript.

 Send all nomination materials by July 15, 2017 to the Vice Chair Elect, Mardi Kidwell (firstname.lastname@example.org).
 Please include “NCA LSI Dissertation Award” in the subject line of your email.